hema-ted/pycdft/doc/source/tutorial.rst

  - 03-thiophene: calculate :math:`H_{ab}` for stacked thiophene dimer
  - 04-thiophene_rotated: calculate :math:`H_{ab}` for stacked thiophene dimer with relative rotation

-Here, we show the basic usage with 02-he2_coupling.
+Here, we show the basic usage of PyCDFT with 02-he2_coupling.

 .. toctree::
    :maxdepth: 1